jnicholsprovidertrust/colors/README.md

 }
 ```

-### Import into Vuetify Theme
+### Import into Vuetify Themes

-After importing into variables.scss, you could also add the following to your vuetify.js file to make the pds color variables available via the Vuetify theme.
+After importing into `variables.scss`, you could also add the following to your vuetify.js file to make the color variables available via the Vuetify theme.

 Example:
 ```
 // vuetify.js
-import pdsVars from "@/pds/styles/pds-js-variables.scss";
+import colors from '@providertrust/colors/js-variables.scss' ...
-...

 Vue.use(Vuetify);